josiahsrc/symmetrical-spork/README.md

 - I used copilot for basic syntax agnostic stuff
 - I used claude to fix a CORS issue I was having
+- I used some online resources to help me set up the starter node projects